Azure-Samples/active-directory-dotnet-graphapi-diffquery/README.md

 ### Step 2:  Run the sample in Visual Studio 2013

 The sample app is preconfigured to read data from a Demonstration company (GraphDir1.onMicrosoft.com) in Azure AD.
-Run the sample application, and from the main page, authenticate using this demo user account: demoUser@graphDir1.onMicrosoft.com   graphDem0

 ### Step 3:  Running this application with your Azure Active Directory tenant